New to Twitter or wanna grow your account as fast as possible? Start right here to grow your followers without breaking a sweat.

 ONLY if someone likes your tweet AND your bio will they click through to your profile.
 The next thing people do is look at your timeline.
 So “pin” your best Tweet at the top.
 This should be a Tweet people can relate to.
 But it also needs to be something you show off a little with.
 Try to pin a tweet that already has a little bit of engagement.
 Heck, you can like and retweet your own tweet if it gets you off that 0.

 How to grow your account to 100 followers

-First thing you need to do is get that 0 off your scoreboard man.
+The first thing you need to do is get that 0 off your scoreboard — pronto!
 No one wants to be the first to follow you.
 The easiest way to gain followers is to join our Facebook group here.
 Mention your Twitter handle and follow back people.

 Don’t expect these followers to stick.
 They’ll leave you just like that.
 If you want them to stick around YOU have to invest in the relationship.
 I encourage you to do so if you find matching profiles.
 Comment on their tweets.
 Like them, retweet them.
 But you won’t gain any followers for it.
 You’ll just gain a follower base that will stay loyal.

 This process should take you about a week.
 Don’t follow 100 accounts in a day.
 Twitter will ban you.

 How to grow your account to 1000 followers